It is illegal to sell or resell our product to minors. For more information on JUUL Labs’ youth prevention efforts, read more.

 We have reseller terms that include monitoring and penalties for noncompliance with underage restrictions.

-Our packaging includes a prominent nicotine label which reads "WARNING: This product contain nicotine.
+Our packaging includes a prominent nicotine label which reads "WARNING: This product contains nicotine.
 Nicotine is an addictive chemical." as well as the additional statement “The alternative for adult smokers.”

 We collaborate with law enforcement on local youth prevention activity and support local programs that address youth education and prevention.